 Water Cooled Systems have undoubtedly higher energy efficiency ratio (EER) than the Air Cooled ones.
-On the other hand in Water Cooled Systems an additional parameter of water consumption should be estimated and taken into account.
+On the other hand in Water Cooled Systems, incorporating cooling towers, the parameter of water consumption should be estimated and taken into account.
 Water is commonly used as a heat transfer medium to remove heat from the refrigerant condensers or industrial process heat exchangers.
 In the past, this was accomplished by using a continuous stream of water - from a utility water supply or a natural body of water - which was then discharged directly to a sewer or returning it to the body of water.
-Nowadays the cost of water from a utility water supply has become prohibitively expensive and ecological disturbance could make the usage of water from natural body under certain conditions unacceptable (ASHRAE 2004).
+Nowadays the cost of utility supply water has become prohibitively expensive.
+On the other hand, ecological disturbance could make the usage of water from natural body (e.g. lake) under certain conditions unacceptable (ASHRAE 2004).